 an ancient idea, a modern solution

-Aired: December 4, 2015
+Aired: December 4, 2015 (UTC)

-A documentary series that features remarkable industries in Japan.
 The program introduces the history and wisdom behind Japan’s technological strength and specialties, which are helping to revitalize regional areas of the country.